andrewg5/JavaTraining2024/Pokemon.md

      d.
 Must have a defined (regular) method “take damage” that intakes an integer parameter and subtracts that value from health

      e.
-Must have abstract method “attack” that intakes a parameter of a Pokemon object (Abstraction!).
-Call the "take damage" method of that pokemon inside of this method, passing in however much damge the attack is meant to do (subtype polymorphism!)
+Must have abstract method “attack” that intakes a parameter of a Pokemon object (Abstraction!)

      f.
 Must have a getter “getIsFainted” that returns true or false for if the pokemon is dead (health <=0)

 6. Must have a child class for individual pokemon (i.e. public class Jigglypuff) that extends (inherits from) Pokemon.
 Must make 1, it'd be better practice to make 2

      a.
-Must overload (@override) the "attack" method (method polymorphism!)
+Must overload (@override) the "attack" method (method polymorphism!).
+Call the "take damage" method of that pokemon inside of this method, passing in however much damge the attack is meant to do (subtype polymorphism!).
+If you want other effect to happen, put them here too!

      b.
 Must have a default constructor setting the "health" and "name" variables to reasonable default values (i.e.  14, "Jigglypuff")